snaiperskaya96/skaya-php/README.rst

 SkayaPHP is a super light and clean **MVC Framework**.
-It provides friendly urls redirecting and as every MVC Framework it separates view logics from the server-side and database-side logics.
+It provides friendly urls redirecting and as every MVC Framework it separates view logic from the server-side and database-side logic.

 Documentation and examples are about to come out.